HOME

 Situated Practice

 Situated practice was a module that asked Experience Design students to collaborate with those on other MAs to work on live briefs.
-For this module I ran two live briefs.
+For this module I ran one live brief for each of the years that the MA ran.

 The first was to use the co-design work produced by children for the Future Treescapes Videogame project to produced something that could be used within the game or its design.